TanderStudio/ESP32-Devkit-T-ST7789V3/README.md

 | `RST`       | 17 |
 | `BackLight` | 4  |

-Using the TFT library you need to set up the pin first either in the user setup or on the main code
+Using the TFT library you need to set up the pin first either in the user setup or on the main code.

   ### Bodmer TFT_eSPI
   <details>